ni/monodrive-documentation/docs/monoDrive_home/State-sensor.md

 ```

 - **desired_tags:** An array of actor tags to output with the state sensor.
 Any actor with these tags (and no tags in the `undesired_tags` array) will be output.
 - **undesired_tags:** An array of actor tags to exclude from output.
-Any actor with one of these tags will not be incluuded.
+Any actor with one of these tags will not be included.
 - **debug_drawing:** If true, and `include_obb` is true, the oriented bounding boxes for each actor in the output will be drawn.
-- **include_obb:** If true, then oriented bounding box information will be included for every actor.
+- **include_obb:** If true, the oriented bounding box information will be included for every actor.

 ## Raw Output